-- (b) Tax Fees.
-There are no fees billed in each of the last fiscal years for professional services rendered by the SGV for tax accounting, compliance, advice, planning and any other form of tax services. - (c) All Other Fees.
-In 2018, non-audit fees paid to SGV amounted to Php184,800.00 for engagement in performing as an independent party to count and/or validate the votes at the Annual Stockholders' Meeting.
-There are no significant fees paid in 2018 for products and services provided by SGV other than services reported under item (a) above. - (2) There have been no changes in or disagreement with the Company and its Subsidiaries' accountant on accounting and financial disclosures. - (3) The Company's Audit Committee oversees the external audit function on behalf of the Board of Directors (Board).
+- b.
+Tax Fees There are no fees billed in each of the last fiscal years for professional services rendered by the SGV for tax accounting, compliance, advice, planning and any other form of tax services. - c.
+All Other Fees In 2018, non-audit fees paid to SGV amounted to Php184,800.00 for engagement in performing as an independent party to count and/or validate the votes at the Annual Stockholders' Meeting.
+There are no significant fees paid in 2018 for products and services provided by SGV other than services reported under item a. above. - 2.
+There have been no changes in or disagreement with SMPC and its Subsidiaries' accountant on accounting and financial disclosures. - 3.
+SMPC's Audit Committee oversees the external audit function on behalf of the Board of Directors (Board).
 It recommends the appointment, reappointment or replacement of external auditor to the Board.
-It is charge with the evaluation of the audit work engagements, its scope, fees and terms for approval of the Board.
+It is charged with the evaluation of the audit work engagements, its scope, fees and terms for approval of the Board.
 The Audit Committee also reviews non-audit services and taxation advice, if any, by the external auditor.
 At the conclusion of the annual audit, it discusses with Management and the external auditor significant reporting issues.
-Lastly, the Audit Committee reviews external audit findings in respect of any significant deficiencies or weaknesses in controls and ensure that Management responds appropriately with timely corrective actions, including audit adjusting entries noted or proposed but passed as immaterial or otherwise.
-Honorio O. Reyes-Lao is the Chairman of the Audit Committee while Rogelio M. Murga and Herbert M. Consunji are Members.
+Lastly, the Audit Committee reviews external audit findings in respect of any significant deficiencies or weaknesses in controls and ensures that Management responds appropriately with timely corrective actions, including audit adjusting entries noted or proposed but passed as immaterial or otherwise.
+The current members of the Audit Committee of the Corporation are as follows: (1) Honorio O. Reyes-Lao (Chairman); (2) Rogelio M. Murga (Member); and Victor A. Consunji(†) (Member).